 Next Steps:

 - Talk to your teacher: In most cases, members of the school staff will be on hand, either face-to-face or by phone, to discuss the next steps with students.
-School staff are likely to have dealt with all manner of situations before and as such are usually best placed to provide you with the ‘next steps’.
+School staff are likely to have dealt with all manner of situations before and as such are usually best placed to provide you with the ‘next steps.

 - Enter Clearing: You will be eligible for Clearing if you have not been accepted by your firm or insurance choice and it will show on your UCAS track homepage.
-Rather helpfully UCAS have launched Clearing Plus in 2020 and this means you will automatically be served with possible courses based on your UCAS application.
+Rather helpfully UCAS launched Clearing Plus in 2020 and this means you will automatically be served with possible courses based on your UCAS application.
 It is important that you speak to the universities before you apply through Clearing to make sure that you have asked whether they will accept you.

 Consider alternative options: If you cannot find a suitable course through clearing or are simply unhappy with your results you may wish to: